HabanaAI/vllm-hpu-extension/calibration/README.md

 The calibration procedure works with any dataset that contains following fields: `system_prompt` and `question`.
 These fields are used to prepare a calibration dataset with prompts formatted specifically for your model.
 We recommend to use a public dataset used by MLCommons in Llama2-70b inference submission: https://github.com/mlcommons/inference/tree/master/language/llama2-70b#preprocessed.

+> [!TIP]
+> For the [DeepSeek-R1](https://huggingface.co/collections/deepseek-ai/deepseek-r1-678e1e131c0169c0bc89728d) series models, which contains 256 experts, it’s important to provide a diverse and
+> sufficiently large sample set to ensure that all experts are properly activated during calibration.
+> Through our experiments, we found that using [NeelNanda/pile-10k](https://huggingface.co/datasets/NeelNanda/pile-10k) and selecting 512 samples with at least 1024 tokens each yields good calibration coverage.

 ## Options and Usage

 To run the ```calibrate_model.sh``` script, follow the steps below: